Calculation of the 2022 Demographic Census ends this Sunday

-O IBGE (Brazilian Institute of Geography and Statistics) ends this Sunday (May 28, 2023) the data collection stage of the 2022 Demographic Census.
+The Brazilian Institute of Geography and Statistics (IBGE) closes this Sunday (28) the data collection stage of the 2022 Demographic Census.
 Among the completed actions is the collection of information.
-The agency estimates that, in 1 month, on June 28, it will release the preliminary results of the national survey.
+The IBGE estimates that, in a month’s time, on June 28, the preliminary results of the national survey will be released.

 The IBGE’s plan is to reach the end of December with around 80% to 90% of the census released.